stephenpearson/kitchen-oci/README.md

 A Test Kitchen Driver for Oracle Bare Metal Cloud

-WARNING: This is alpha quality.
-Use at your own risk!

 ## Prerequisites

 You need an ssh keypair defined for your current user.
 By default the driver